 (You are still reading?
 Good)

-(I was starting to get irritated by this time, how about you?)
+(I was starting to get irritated by now, how about you?)

 The hero umm..
 Cal Bonner a 37 year footballer with a shortening career – make it threatened career – who still dates blondes below 23 as a rule.
 He doesn’t get fooled by Jane but still gets seduced (!!!).
 But when he comes to know of her plans, he decides to punish her by marrying her and also he feels the moral obligation that he can’t let his baby suffer.